CloudSecurityAlliance-DataSets/dataset-vendor-products/CNAPP/README.md

    - **Integration with CNAPP**: CNAPPs interface with EDR tools to ensure comprehensive threat detection across both endpoints and cloud-native applications.
    - **Key Use Cases**: Incident response, forensics, and endpoint threat detection.

+1. [Wikipedia - Endpoint Detection and Response](https://en.wikipedia.org/wiki/Endpoint_detection_and_response): This page covers EDR's history, key concepts, and use cases, focusing on its role in detecting threats at the endpoint level.
+2. [Microsoft - What Is EDR?](https://www.microsoft.com/security/blog/2021/09/08/what-is-edr-endpoint-detection-and-response/): A detailed breakdown of how EDR works, including continuous monitoring of endpoints, behavioral analytics, and real-time responses to threats.
+3. [CrowdStrike - What Is EDR?](https://www.crowdstrike.com/cybersecurity-101/endpoint-detection-and-response-edr/): Explains EDR’s key functions, such as real-time and historical visibility of endpoint activities and the integration of threat intelligence for faster detection and response.
+4. [IBM - What Is Endpoint Detection and Response?](https://www.ibm.com/security/data-security/endpoint-detection-and-response): Offers an in-depth look into EDR’s capabilities, including automated threat response, data collection, and integration with other security technologies like SIEM and SOAR.

 ### IAM (Identity and Access Management)
    - **Purpose:** Manages identities and their access to resources within an organization or cloud environment.
    - **Key Use Cases:** Authentication, authorization, enforcing least privilege, multi-factor authentication (MFA).
    - **Relation to CNAPP:** CNAPP often integrates with IAM to ensure access controls are enforced across cloud-native applications.

+.
+[Wikipedia - Identity and Access Management](https://en.wikipedia.org/wiki/Identity_management): A comprehensive overview of identity management, including processes, services, and technologies involved in managing access to digital resources.
+2. [IBM - What is Identity and Access Management?](https://www.ibm.com/security/digital-assets/iam): Covers IAM fundamentals, including least privilege principles, authentication methods, and identity governance.
+3. [Microsoft Security - What is IAM?](https://www.microsoft.com/security/blog/2021/09/16/what-is-identity-and-access-management-iam/): Explains how IAM systems verify user identities and manage access privileges, with details on MFA and role-based access control.

 ### MDR (Managed Detection and Response)
    - **Purpose:** Outsourced service that provides threat detection and response for organizations, often leveraging advanced analytics and expert support.
    - **Key Use Cases:** Continuous monitoring, incident response, managed security operations.
    - **Relation to CNAPP:** CNAPP can feed threat data to MDR providers to extend protection and incident response to cloud-native applications.

+1. [Wikipedia - Managed Detection and Response](https://en.wikipedia.org/wiki/Managed_detection_and_response): Offers an overview of MDR, detailing how it provides managed cybersecurity services, including continuous threat monitoring, detection, and response.
+2. [Microsoft Security - What is MDR?](https://www.microsoft.com/security/blog/2021/09/15/what-is-managed-detection-and-response-mdr/): Explains the benefits of MDR, such as enhanced security expertise, decreased IT burden, and proactive threat hunting across endpoints and cloud environments.
+3. [CrowdStrike - What is MDR?](https://www.crowdstrike.com/cybersecurity-101/managed-detection-and-response-mdr/): Discusses MDR’s core capabilities, including threat prioritization, hunting, investigation, and remediation, with a focus on combining human expertise with machine-driven analytics.
+4. [IBM - Managed Detection and Response](https://www.ibm.com/security/data-security/managed-detection-and-response): Describes MDR’s ability to integrate with technologies like EDR and SIEM to offer comprehensive security, as well as its role in minimizing alert fatigue and improving security posture.

 ### PIM/PAM (Privileged Identity Management / Privileged Access Management)
    - **Purpose:** Focuses on managing and controlling privileged access to critical resources.